-Course Description:In this UK hosted course, you’ll relate to the learnings of the last 12 months from dietitians working in different clinical areas; discuss the implications of COVID-19 on paediatric patients and their parents/carers; and explore innovations to support nutrition practice.
+Course Description:In this course, the faculty will summarize their learnings from the pandemic; discuss the implications of COVID-19 on paediatric patients and their parents/careers; and explore innovations to support nutrition practice.
 Originally presented as a live webinar on January 27, 2021.

 Course Instructor Bio(s)

 Lisa Cooke is the Head of Paediatric Dietetics, Nutrition, and SALT at the Bristol Royal Hospital for Children.
 She has worked in tertiary level paediatrics for many years and has led the specialist team in Bristol for 20 years.
 She has extensive experience and has covered most areas of paediatric dietetics.
 She has recently studied to be able to perform physical assessments in children to enhance and extend her scope of practice.

 Lisa is passionate about paediatric dietetics and has a strong drive to make clinical research everyday practice for the profession.
 She has volunteered with charities overseas, supporting good nutritional practice in resource limited settings, published in books, and journals, and presented at academic conferences.
 She has been part of the course team that delivered the unique Masters in Paediatric Dietetics since its inception.
 She volunteers as a member of the Paediatric Specialist group of the British Dietetic Association and currently sits as the policy officer on the committee.
 She currently works clinically within the specialties of Paediatric HIV and Allergy.

 Luise Marino, RD, PhD